Another-Axiom/GT_CustomMapExample/README.md

 - `Hand Snap Method` - Used to change if and how the players hand will snap to the mesh when they grab it.
 - `Rotate Player When Held` - Used if you want the player to be able to rotate their body while grabbing this object
 - `Allow Pre Grab` - Used to allow players to press the Grab button before actually colliding with this object, and still allow the grab.
+Check out the `FunctionalityOverview_ScriptsZone` scene for some examples.

 ### Custom Map Eject Button Settings
 This component can be used to create a button that when pressed can either teleport them back to the Virtual Stump, or return them to the